Thailand is putting an end to visa runs for its digital nomads.

 Unfortunately, not every digital nomad will fit the bill, Thailand’s way of screening out lower quality professionals.
 Wantrepreneurs entranced by the digital nomad lifestyle without a real plan will likely have a rougher time obtaining a Smart Visa.
 On top of this, border runs on Thai tourist visas are becoming more strict as time passes.
 Maybe this will serve as a wakeup call for entrepreneurs and freelancers to get their act together.

 The digital nomad boom has been a growing trend since 2014.
 Estonia’s e-residency program and France’s tech visa are noteworthy examples of nomads gaining ground.
 Thailand has been at the forefront of this movement.
 The country boasts its cheap living costs, modern infrastructure and booming economy.
 Chiang Mai is constantly rated as one of the top cities globally for digital nomads.
 Bangkok itself is a business hub for southeast Asia, providing its own unique advantages.
-HUBBA has multiple coworking spaces near expat-friendly areas of the city and TechSauce is the largest startup conference in the region.
+Coworking spaces in Bangkok keep popping up in expat hot-spots and TechSauce is the largest startup conference in the region.
 With Thailand 4.0 underway, the announcement of its Smart Visa was no surprise.

 More details available on PMDU Thailand.
 For any of our Thai readers, translation of the information they posted would be very much appreciated.

 How much will a Thai Smart Visa cost?